You are here

 - Store large amounts of data, far more than your hard drive capacity

 - Organize all of your work in one place, no matter where you created it

 - Back up all your data for redundancy, in case a device is lost or damaged

 On top of all of this, using the cloud is safe and secure.
 Service providers encrypt your data so that hackers can’t swoop in and steal it.
 This way, you can enjoy all the benefits of keeping your head in the clouds without tripping along the way.

 To meet the needs of the flexible workplace of students, faculty, and staff, Pitt IT provides Microsoft OneDrive.
 It provides up to 5 TB of storage at no additional cost, in files up to 15GB in size.

 The easiest way to transfer files from one device to another used to be by email.
 If you’re like me, your inbox is chock-full of “note to self” notifications.
 OneDrive eases your jump between devices by automatically syncing files across multiple locations.
 When you sign in to Microsoft Office 365 apps with your OneDrive account, you can just pull up your files to work on the go, in the office, in a lab, or at home.
 Office 365 saves files to your OneDrive space by default, up to 5TB of storage.
 You can also use Office 365 online to collaborate with co-authors in real time.

 Gone, but Not Forgotten–Back Up Before Moving On

 If you’d rather keep your files where they are, you can transfer the account to your personal ownership using these instructions on Pitt IT’s Cloud Collaboration page.
-Just remember—there may be costs associated with a private Box or OneDrive account.
+Just remember—there may be costs associated with a private OneDrive account.